Bingham McCutchen: History

 Bingham, Dana & Gould was founded in Boston in 1891.

 From 1997, the company experienced sharp growth in the number of attorneys, offices, and revenues by absorbing other law firms.
 In 1997, Bingham Dana acquired the 30-lawyer Japanese practice group of Marks & Murase, giving the firm offices in New York and Los Angeles and a strong base of Japanese institutional clients.
 The next outpost was established in Hartford through a merger with 55-lawyer Hebb & Gitlin, a firm that concentrated on international bankruptcy work.
-In 2001, Bingham Dana bulked up in New York City through a merger with Richards & O'Neill, a boutique law firm of 55 attorneys known for its litigation and corporate groups.
-The next year, in 2002, Bingham Dana merged with San Francisco-based law firm McCutchen, Doyle, Brown & Enersen to form 800-lawyer Bingham McCutchen.
+In 2001, Bingham Dana bulked up in New York City through a merger with Richards & O'Neil, a boutique law firm of 55 attorneys known for its litigation and corporate groups.
+The next year, in 2002, Bingham Dana merged with San Francisco–based law firm McCutchen, Doyle, Brown & Enersen to form 800-lawyer Bingham McCutchen.
 McCutchen Doyle brought five offices and a litigation and intellectual property focus.
 In 2003, the firm expanded in Southern California by merging with corporate boutique Riordan & McKinzie.
-2006 saw a merger between Bingham McCutchen and Swidler Berlin Shereff Friedman, a Washington, D.C.-based firm which brought greater capabilities in the nation's capital as well as a regulatory group.
+2006 saw a merger between Bingham McCutchen and Swidler Berlin Shereff Friedman, a Washington, D.C.–based firm which brought greater capabilities in the nation's capital as well as a regulatory group.
 Bingham also launched in Hong Kong that same year.
 In 2007, the firm acquired Los Angeles litigation shop Alschuler Grossman.
 In July 2009, Bingham McCutchen acquired McKee Nelson, a midsize law firm specializing in tax law and structured finance.

 A team of Bingham attorneys and staff, led by Susan Baker Manning and Sabin Willett, represented pro bono a dozen Uighur men held in extrajudicial detention in the United States Guantanamo Bay detention camps, in Cuba.

-Bingham litigated a number of habeas corpus cases on behalf of the Uighur clients, as well as cases under the Detainee Treatment Act of 2005 that brought to light evidentiary and procedural flaws in the 2004-05 Combatant Status Review Tribunals that were used to justify the Uighurs' ongoing imprisonment.
+Bingham litigated a number of habeas corpus cases on behalf of the Uighur clients, as well as cases under the Detainee Treatment Act of 2005 that brought to light evidentiary and procedural flaws in the 2004–05 Combatant Status Review Tribunals that were used to justify the Uighurs' ongoing imprisonment.
 All Bingham clients were subsequently released.

 The Tokyo office of Bingham McCutchen became one of the largest law firms in Japan by its 2007 merger with a domestic law firm headed by Hideyuki Sakai, an insolvency specialist.
 Unlike most foreign firms in Japan which have minimal domestic practices, Bingham's Tokyo office was predominantly staffed by Japanese attorneys and handled domestic matters such as the restructuring of Olympus Corporation, though it hired a number of foreign attorneys since 2012 in an attempt to strengthen its outbound and cross-border practice and to expand in other legal fields such as intellectual property and investment funds.

 Despite a deep recession which hurt law firms nationwide, the Boston Globe reported that Bingham performed very well financially.
 In 2009, Bingham's gross revenues increased 12% and profits per partner increased 2%.
 Chairman Jay Zimmerman was quoted as saying "We’ve had our best year ever."
 However, despite an increase in revenues, Bingham froze salaries, and in March 2009 laid off 16 attorneys and 29 support staff.